Explore the World of Kantar Data

 MBM is able to support clients in mining the relevant data.
 Helping them to tackle these questions and to gain as much insight as they can from their investment in Kantar data.
 Described, below, are 10 ways in which this can be achieved:

 TAKE HOME PURCHASE PANEL

 Purchase Panel – The Panel

 - Understand the sample of panelists.
-In the UK, the panel is a statistically representative sample of 30,000 Households stratified by age, gender, region, number of children, pet ownership, residential status, lifestage, income/social class etc.
+In the UK, the Kantar Data panel is a statistically representative sample of 30,000 Households stratified by age, gender, region, number of children, pet ownership, residential status, life-stage, income/social class etc.

 Purchase Panel – Data Collection

 - Understand what data is being collected.
 In the UK, the 30,000 Households record the details of every purchase they make, including the price paid and the specific store they purchased from.

 - Understand what data is NOT being collected.
-The data collected in this process is conducted only on Products brought back into the home.
+This process only focusses on products people take back into the home.
 It does not cover HORECA purchases or ‘on the go’ purchasing.

 Purchase Panel – The Market Dimension